LUMIA-Group/MemoryDecoder/README.md

 ### 📊 Evaluate and Use Memory Decoder

-We provide the checkpoint of gpt2-small Memory Decoder used in our experiments 🤗 [gpt2-small Memory Decoder](https://huggingface.co/Clover-Hill/MemoryDecoder-gpt2-small).
-Simply download the checkpoint from huggingface and run the following scripts:
+We provide the checkpoint of gpt2-small Memory Decoder used in our experiments 🤗[gpt2-small Memory Decoder](https://huggingface.co/Clover-Hill/MemoryDecoder-gpt2-small).
+Simply download this checkpoint and 🤗[wikitext-103 dataset](https://huggingface.co/datasets/Salesforce/wikitext) from huggingface and run the following scripts:

 #### 📝 Data Preprocessing
 ```bash